sendgrid/docs/content/docs/ui/analytics-and-reporting/subuser.md

 Subusers can help organize your email sending and analytics by enabling you to segment by a different sender and IP address.
 Just as you can view the statistics on all your [email activity]({{root_url}}/ui/analytics-and-reporting/email-activity-feed/), you can go a step further and view the statistics broken down to a particular subuser.

 The actual statistics included vary depending upon your [account settings]({{root_url}}/ui/account-and-settings/account/).
-Emails sent, bounces and spam reports will always get tracked.
+Emails sent, bounces, and spam reports will always get tracked.
 Unsubscribes, clicks, and opens require that the associated settings are enabled.

 In order to see statistics for a subuser, select the subuser and the page will show you both a graph and a table of email statistics.